 Your loneliness is personal, it is yours and only yours.
 Even when two lonely people meet and attempt to communicate their loneliness, your loneliness will transform to something else - perhaps connection!

 What emotion comes to you when you are lonely?
 Is loneliness pitiful, sad, empty, boring, contented, spontaneous, free-ing?
 There is no right or wrong, you have the right to feel how you feel!

 Own your loneliness, do not attempt to numb it or escape it.
 Make space to meet and cherish it.
 Appreciate it like drinking wine with an old friend.
 Savour the moment when your old friend visits.
 There’s catch up to do.

 When you chat deeply with him/her, when it’s time, he/she will get up and leave.

 Elle is an authentic relating practitioner who builds community in connecting the world.
-She runs Sidewalk Talk Singapore, which heart-based listening happens next on 20 Feb, 4:30pm SGT, healing the loneliness pandemic one listen at a time.
+She founded We Are Hear Singapore, which heart-based listening happens every two Saturdays, healing the loneliness pandemic one listen at a time.
 Register to attend here.